AFC Wimbledon is a club collectively created, owned and run by its fans.

 Fax: 0808 280 0816

 We welcome feedback on all aspects of what we do.
-Comments can be made by phoning the above number during normal weekday office hours, in writing to the club at the above address, or by email to email@example.com .
+Comments can be made by phoning the above number during normal weekday office hours, in writing to the club at the above address, by email to firstname.lastname@example.org or completing the contact box on the official website.

 Any complaint received will be recorded in a register held by the club and, if required, will be forwarded to the relevant football authority together with a report of the investigation into the complaint.